How to Consolidate Debt: 3 Steps to Debt Consolidation

 Here is a quick summary of your major debt relief options:

 Major Debt Consolidation programs:

-Optimizing your payment schedule: If you are able to pay more than the minimum required payments, you can pay off your debt faster.
+Snowball or avalanche payment schedule: If you can pay more than the minimum required payments, you can pay off your debt faster.
 Two options are the avalanche and snowball strategies.
-You can either pay off lowest balance debt first, and the next lowest, or start by paying off the account with the highest interest.
+You can either pay off the lowest balance debt first, and the next lowest, or start by paying off the account with the highest interest.

 Personal loan: This is another common debt consolidation solution.
-A borrower with strong credit can take out one large unsecured loan to pay off smaller debts.
-Rates are higher than on mortgage loans, but can be far lower than on high-interest credit cards.
-Once again, if you run up new debt on the accounts you pay off in the consolidation, you will have the loan payment and the new credit card debt.
+A borrower with strong credit can take out one unsecured loan to pay off smaller debts.
+Rates are higher than on mortgage loans but can be far lower than on high-interest credit cards.
+Once again, if you run up new debt on the accounts you pay off in the consolidation, you will have the loan and the new credit card debt payment.

-Bankruptcy: TThere are different types of bankruptcy, Chapter 7 and Chapter 13.
-Under all bankruptcies, you will have to show a hardship and inability to pay off your debt.
-A chapter 13 bankruptcy will restructure your debt and allow for payments over a number of years, while a Chapter 7 will wipe out your debts, but may force you to liquidate assets you own.
+Bankruptcy: There are different types of bankruptcy, Chapter 7 and Chapter 13.
+Under all bankruptcies, you will have to show hardship and inability to pay off your debt.
+A chapter 13 bankruptcy will restructure your debt and allow for payments over several years, while a Chapter 7 will wipe out your debts, but may force you to liquidate assets you own.

 Step II: Get Control of Your Financial Situation

-In order to figure out how to consolidate debt in the way that is best for you, you first need to know:
+To figure out how to consolidate debt in a way that is best for you, you first need to know:

 - Exactly what you owe and at what interest rate